ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 ## Features

 Bellow, all the GRC extension features will be listed.
-To use GRC commands, open the command pallete with:
+To use commands, open the command pallete with:

 - `Ctrl` + `Shift` + `p`
 - `⌘` + `Shift` + `p`